Madalyn Murray O'Hair: Kidnapping and murder

-On August 27, 1995, O'Hair, her son Jon Garth Murray, and her granddaughter Robin Murray O'Hair disappeared from their home and office.
+In the 1990s, American Atheists staff consisted of O'Hair, her son Jon Garth Murray, and her granddaughter Robin Murray O'Hair, and a handful of support personnel.
+The trio lived in O'Hair's large home.
+On August 27, 1995, the O'Hairs disappeared from their home and office.
 A typewritten note was attached to the locked office door, saying "The Murray O'Hair family has been called out of town on an emergency basis.
 We do not know how long we will be gone at the time of the writing of this memo."
 When police entered O'Hair's home, it looked as if they had left suddenly.
 The trio said in phone calls that they were on "business" in San Antonio, Texas.
-Garth Murray ordered US$600,000 worth of gold coins from a San Antonio jeweler, but took delivery of only $400,000 worth of coins.
+Garth Murray ordered US$600,000 worth of gold coins from a San Antonio jeweler, but took delivery of only $500,000 worth of coins.

-Until September 27, American Atheists employees received several phone calls from Robin and Jon, but neither explained why they had left or when they would return; employees reported that their voices sounded strained and disturbed.
+Until September 27, American Atheists employees received several mobile calls from Robin and Jon, but neither explained why they had left or when they would return; employees reported that their voices sounded strained and disturbed.
 After September 28, no further communication came from any of the three.
 American Atheists was facing serious financial problems because of the withdrawal of funds, and membership dwindled in the face of an apparent scandal.
 There was speculation that the trio had disappeared in order to conceal its assets or avoid being contacted by creditors.

 Investigation and arrests

+During the case, The Austin Chronicle reporter Robert Bryce criticized the relative lack of action by the Austin Police Department, even when they were contacted by O'Hair's estranged son William J. Murray.
+He noted that the investigation was being led by agents of the Internal Revenue Service (with whom American Atheists had a long-running dispute over taxes owed), the Federal Bureau of Investigation (due to the possibility of the O'Hairs having absconded with organizational funds), and the Dallas County Sheriff's Office (where Danny Fry's headless, limbless corpse was found in October 1995, but had been unidentifiable until February 1999).
+Bryce, William Murray, ABC Nightline reporter Valeri Williams and San Antonio Express-News reporter John MacCormack, amongst others, felt that little official effort went into the investigation because the authorities preferred to believe that the theft and disappearance was simply an internal American Atheists matter.